rom-orlovich/my-trainees-management/README.md

 My Trainees app management is a web app application that assists personal trainers in managing their business’s system.
 \
-The app helps the trainer manage his trainees training and nutrition programs, his leads and his business’s financials.
+The app helps the trainer manage his trainees training and nutrition programs, his leads and business’s financials.

 ## Why I chose this project:
 As a self employed personal trainer, I wanted to combine my passion for programming with the world of personal training.